davepinch/pinchy.cc/content/topics/people/n/neville-lancelot-goddard/birth/snippet-early-life-1-1.md

 ---
-title: "Neville Lancelot Goddard was born in Fontabelle, Saint Michael, Barbados, on February 19, 1905, to Joseph Nathaniel Goddard, a merchant, and Wilhelmina Goddard (née Hinkson)." birth of: Neville Lancelot Goddard born in: Barbados
+title: "birth of Neville Lancelot Goddard (Wikipedia)" ✂️: "Neville Lancelot Goddard was born in Fontabelle, Saint Michael, Barbados, on February 19, 1905, to Joseph Nathaniel Goddard, a merchant, and Wilhelmina Goddard (née Hinkson)." birth of: Neville Lancelot Goddard born in: Barbados
 citation: >-